 On April 4, 2006, ProMIS (under its previous name, Amorfix Life Sciences Ltd.) entered into a license agreement with UHN in which ProMIS obtained an exclusive license to UHN's ownership rights in SOD1 exposed dimer interface antibody, which was coinvented by Neil Cashman while employed at the University of Toronto and certain employees of UHN (the "Original UHN License Agreement).
 The parties to the Original UHN License Agreement entered into amendments on July 13, 2006 and July 11, 2007 (together with the Original UHN License Agreement, the "Amended UHN License Agreement").
 The Amended UHN License Agreement was amended and restated on November 4, 2013 (together with the Amended UHN License Agreement, the "UHN License Agreement").
 Except as otherwise provided in the UHN License Agreement or as mutually agreed to by the parties, the UHN License Agreement expires upon expiration of the last patent issued on any of the technology under the UHN License Agreement.
+The Company currently expects the UHN License Agreement to expire no earlier than April 29, 2041.
 The UHN License Agreement may be terminated upon the occurrence of certain events, including upon the Company's voluntary petition in bankruptcy or insolvency, the Company's consent to an involuntary petition in bankruptcy or if a receiving order is given against us, or upon the appointment of a receiver by a court of competent jurisdiction.
 The UHN License Agreement may also be terminated at the discretion of UHN upon a material breach of the UHN License Agreement by the Company, subject to a period to cure such breach.
 The Company and UHN may also agree to mutually terminate the UHN License Agreement.
 The UHN License Agreement calls for certain customary payments such as milestone payments, buyout payments and payment to UHN between a half of a percent to a low single digit royalty on revenues.
-The aggregate amount of all potential milestone and buyout payments under the UHN License Agreement (excluding royalty payments) is \$3,325,000 and, as of December 31, 2021, the Company has paid a total of \$C\$19,815 to UHN pursuant to the terms of the UHN License A
+The aggregate amount of all potential milestone and buyout payments under the UHN License Agreement (excluding royalty payments) is \$3,325,000 and, as of March 31, 20